thomazpp/traducao-bjcp-2021/31-alternative-fermentables-beer/31a-alternative-grain-beer.md

 ### Vital Statistics

-OG, FG, IBUs, SRM and ABV will vary depending on the underlying base beer.
+OG, FG, IBU, SRM and ABV will vary depending on the underlying base beer.

 ### Commercial Examples